finance calculator

 How to use this calculator

-1. Enter annual miles and each vehicle’s efficiency (EV mi/kWh and gas MPG).
+1. Enter annual miles and each vehicle's efficiency: EV miles per kWh and gas MPG.

-2. Enter your electricity rate, gas price, and annual maintenance for each vehicle.
+3. Enter your expected gas price per gallon and realistic annual maintenance for both vehicles.

 Inputs explained